 The data that is communicated between the IL and the underlying layer is organised into I-PDUs which contain one or more messages (see Figure 2-1).
-A message must occupy contiguous bits within an I-PDU and must not be split across I-PDUs.
+A message shall occupy contiguous bits within an I-PDU and shall not be split across I-PDUs.
 Within an I-PDU messages are bit-aligned.
 The size of a message is specified in bits.

-The byte ordering (endianess) in a CPU may differ from the network representation or from other CPUs on the network.
-Therefore, to provide interoperability across the network, the IL provides a conversion from the network representation to the local CPU representation and vice versa, which is statically configured on a per-I-PDU and per-message basis.
+The byte order (endianess) in a CPU can differ from the network representation or from other CPUs on the network.
+Therefore, to provide interoperability across the network, the IL provides a conversion from the network representation to the local CPU representation and vice versa, which is statically configured on a per-message basis.

 The IL offers an Application Program Interface (API) to handle messages.
 The API provides services for initialisation, data transfer and communication management.
 Services transmitting messages over network are non-blocking.
-This implies, for example, that a service that sends a message may be unable to return a final transmission status because the transfer to the network is still in progress.
+This implies, for example, that a service that sends a message is unable to return a final transmission status because the transfer to the network is still in progress.
 OSEK COM provides notification mechanisms for an application to determine the status of a transmission or reception.